 The Dell XPS 13 redefined the ultraportable during the past decade, and now Dell is taking its groundbreaking design to the next level with the new 2020 model.
 The new XPS 13 (starting at $999) features a larger and brighter 13.4-inch InfinityEdge display with narrow bezels all around.
 The new XPS 13 also includes an improved edge-to-edge keyboard, larger touchpad and 10th gen Ice Lake power, all wrapped up in an exquisite design that's somehow smaller than before.

-The Dell XPS 13 will be available January 7 starting at $999 in the U.S., Canada, Sweden, UK, Germany and France.
+The Dell XPS 13 starts at $999 in the US, Canada, Sweden, UK, Germany and France.
 It will be available globally in February.

 The starting $999 configuration includes a 10th Gen Core i3 Ice Lake processor, 4GB of RAM and a 256GB SSD, plus a 1920 x 1080 display.
 I'm glad that Dell is including 256GB of storage to start, but I'd prefer a more powerful Core i5 CPU.

 CPU: 10th gen Ice Lake Core i3, Core i5 or Core i7

 Display: 13.4 inches (1920 x 1080) or 4K (3840 x 2400)

 Battery: 52WHr, 19 hours (rated)

 Weight: 2.64 pounds (non-touch), 2.8 pounds (touch